chromestone/Advances-In-XR/index.md

 <img src="https://chromestone.github.io/Advances-In-XR/screen_method.jpg" alt="Screen Method" width="500">

-Lastly, if we updated the world object too frequently (in depth estimation mode), (visually) it looked like as if it was the same thing as drawing on a 2D canvas.
+Thirdly, if we updated the world object too frequently (in depth estimation mode), (visually) it looked like as if it was the same thing as drawing on a 2D canvas.
 The solution was to use a exponential moving average to detect when new predictions started drifting from past predictions.
 (Simple Euclidean distance with thresholding).

 * Speech-To-Text: Unity does not support native speech recognition.
 **TODO**